VeriorPies/MineCloud/README.md

         ```
         Successfully installed <Configuration Package Name> configuration package.
         ```
-4. Open `MineCloud-Service-Info.ts` and fill in the following fields:
+4. Copy `MineCloud-Service-Info.ts.sample` to `MineCloud-Service-Info.ts` and fill in the following fields:
    - `AWS_ACCOUNT_ID`: Click the account name at the top-right corner of your AWS console and copy the `Account ID`
    - `AWS_REGION`: Pick a [region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) that's closet to you.
 Some example values are: `us-west-2`, `ap-northeast-1` or `eu-west-2`
    - `DISCORD_APP_ID` and `DISCORD_PUBLIC_KEY`: Go to [Discord Developer Portal](https://discord.com/developers/applications) and click "New Application" to create a new Discord APP.
 On the "General Information" page, you will find the App Id and Public Key.